home Anil Madhavapeddy, Professor of Planetary Computing

 This project is exploring a novel legal framework for forest carbon credits which separates carbon tenure (i.e. title and associated property rights to the land and trees which store the carbon) from the carbon rights (i.e. title and associated rights to monetise, sell, count and retire the credits which symbolically represent the carbon stored in the trees), while also specifying the relationship between the carbon tenure and the carbon rights.

-See the note on Nature carbon/biodiversity credits are at a crossroads
+1. See the note on Nature Sustainability commentary on carbon and biodiversity credits

 ↩︎︎